BoltzExchange/boltz-client/docs/grpc.md

 #### GetWalletSendFee

 Calculates the fee for an equivalent `WalletSend` request.
-The `address` can be left empty if `is_swap_address` is set to true.
-A dummy swap address will be used in this case.
-This allows for a fee estimation of a swap lockup transaction.
+If `address` is left empty, a dummy swap address will be used, allowing for a fee estimation of a swap lockup transaction.

 | Request | Response |
 | ------- | -------- |